 Minting an NFT is how your digital art or collectible becomes part of the blockchain.

 Similar to the way that metal coins are minted and added into circulation, this is how NFTs are created.
-Once it is minted it can then be purchased and traded in the market which also means it can be digitally tracked as its resold or collection in the future.
+Once it is minted it can then be purchased and traded in the market which also means it can be digitally tracked as it is resold or collected in the future.

 When a project is launching they’ll do a ‘drop’ which is when they launch so you can mint them into circulation.